The Tiwary Group at

 I am an Assistant Professor at the University of Maryland, College Park.
 I have a joint position in the Department of Chemistry and Biochemistry and the Institute for Physical Science and Technology.
 I am also an affiliated faculty member of the Chemical Physics program and the Biophysics program.
 I can be reached on my office phone 301 405 2148.
 My office address is Room 1115A, Institute for Physical Science and Technology (Building 085), University of Maryland, College Park, MD 20742.

-I am a theoretical and computational chemist interested broadly in kinetics and its interplay with thermodynamics in biological and material systems plagued with slow to sample rare events.
 I received my PhD and MS in Materials Science from Caltech, working with Axel van de Walle, and finished my undergraduate degree in Metallurgical Engineering at the Indian Institute of Technology, Banaras Hindu University, Varanasi.
 Prior to starting my tenure-track position, I have been a postdoc in the Department of Chemistry at Columbia University, where I worked with Bruce Berne, and at the Department of Chemistry & Applied Biosciences at ETH Zurich, where I worked with Michele Parrinello.